 Some carabiners, like the Black Diamond Neutrino (22 mm) and CAMP Nano 22 (21 mm) have smaller gate openings, and those do not make a good choice for anchoring at a belay.
 But our Editors' Choice winner could accommodate three strands with room for more.
 This would also be a good carabiner to carry lots of webbing or a cordallete on.
 It easily accommodated our twin 7.8 mm ropes, and you could also clip two 10 mm ropes into it like you might do if you were climbing with a party of three.

 Rope Pull Smoothness

-This product has a slight groove in its basket, which helps direct the rope to pull along the main axis in case of a fall.
+This carabiner has a slight groove in its basket, which helps direct the rope to pull along the main axis in case of a fall.
 Whether this helps or hinders the smoothness of the rope pulling through the carabiner is hard to say.
 Most of the models that we tested scored well in this category, with the exception of the smaller "keychain" models due to their narrower rope bearing surface.
 In general, a wider rope bearing surface equals a smoother pull and less wear on your rope when taking falls.
-The rope bearing surface on this piece is a little bit narrower than the Petzl Djinn Straight Gate.

 For most types of climbing, our Editors' Choice winner would be our testers' first choice over models like the CAMP Photon.
 It has a higher strength rating than most of the lightweight carabiners we tested, which makes them strong enough to use on quickdraws and take repeated sport climbing falls on.
 It also comes in five different anodized colors to match up with your camming devices, and their slim profile means you won't end up with a bulky rack.
 You could also use one to rack your nuts on, and wouldn't have to worry about the wires getting snagged.